MarekLabuz/disconnected/README.md

-Game created for Js13kGames (https://js13kgames.com/)
+Game "You were disconnected" created for Js13kGames 2018 (https://js13kgames.com/)